Instant Pot Shredded Chicken

 There are two different methods for shredding or pulling the breast meat.
 Use whichever method works best for you:

-Easily shred chicken with two forks.
+Use two forks to pull the chicken apart.
 Just pierce the forks into the center of the cooked breast, then pull them away from each other.
 The chicken will pull into strands pretty easily.

 Storing and Freezing